Euler flag enumeration of Whitney stratified spaces: Introduction

 One may also ask what linear inequalities hold among the entries of the weighted $\fbar$-vector of a Whitney stratified manifold, equivalently, what linear inequalities hold among the coefficients of the $\cd$-index?
 See the concluding remarks for further details.

 In his proof that the $\cd$-index of a polytope is non-negative, Stanley introduced the notion of semisuspension.
 Given a polytopal complex that is homeomorphic to a ball, the semisuspension adds another facet whose boundary is the boundary of the ball.
-The resulting spherical $CW$-complex has the same dimension, and the intervals in its face poset are Eulerian~\cite{Stanley_d}.
+The resulting spherical $CW$~complex has the same dimension, and the intervals in its face poset are Eulerian~\cite{Stanley_d}.

 It is precisely the setting of Whitney stratified manifolds, and the larger class of Whitney stratified spaces, which is critical in order to study face enumeration of the semisuspension in higher dimensional spheres and more general topologically interesting examples.
-In Sections~\ref{section_the_semisuspension} and~\ref{section_inclusion_exclusion_semisuspension} the $n$th semisuspension and its $\cd$-index is studied.
-In Theorem~\ref{theorem_intersections}, by using the method of quasi-graded posets, we are able to give a short proof (that completely avoids the use of shellings) of a key result of Billera and Ehrenborg~\cite{Billera_Ehrenborg} that was needed for their proof that the $n$-dimensional simplex minimizes the $\cd$-index among all $n$-dimensional polytopes. \vanish{ A short proof of a key result needed by Billera and Ehrenborg~\cite{Billera_Ehrenborg} in their proof that the coefficients of $\cd$-index of polytopes is minimized on the simplex of the same dimension is included (Theorem~\ref{theorem_intersections}).
-This proof has the added advantage that it completely avoids the use of shellings. }
+In Sections~\ref{section_the_semisuspension} and~\ref{section_inclusion_exclusion_semisuspension} the $n$th semisuspension and its $\cd$-index are studied.
+In Theorem~\ref{theorem_intersections}, by using the method of quasi-graded posets, we are able to give a short proof (that completely avoids the use of shellings) of a key result of Billera and Ehrenborg~\cite{Billera_Ehrenborg} that was needed for their proof that the $n$-dimensional simplex minimizes the $\cd$-index among all $n$-dimensional polytopes.

 In Section~\ref{section_local} we establish the Eulerian relation for the $n$th semisuspension (Theorem~\ref{theorem_local}).
 This implies one cannot develop a local $\cd$-index akin to the local $h$-vector Stanley devised in~\cite{Stanley_local} to understand the effect of subdivisions on the $h$-vector.